 What We Do

-We have four interrelated program areas that each contribute to our work connecting a global grassroots network, collaborating with food and farming leaders, and cultivating community food systems.
+programs that contribute to MESA's mission of connecting a global grassroots network, collaborating with food and farming leaders, and cultivating community food systems.

-Collaborating with numerous partners, MESA recently launched the Farm-Centered Learning Network for Social Change, an online learning platform offering open-source curriculum and four online courses to complement hands-on farm training.
-For all interested farmers, students, educators, thinkers and doers, courses provide the technical and theoretical toolkit needed to face an increasingly globalized food system and build a just, agroecological food system.
+Collaborating with mission-aligned partners and generous funders over the years, MESA’s award-winning Farm-Centered Learning Network is an online learning platform for social change.
+MESA periodically offers instructor-led courses, such as our popular Certificate in Applied Agroecology course, to complement hands-on farm training and advance small farm resilience.
+For farmers, students, educators, thinkers and doers, our facilitated courses are designed to provide technical and theoretical knowledge, embedded within a supportive community of fellow learners, to confront an increasingly globalized food system and pivot toward a more just, agroecological food system.

-MESA staff, Stewards, and global guests also regularly present keynotes, panels, and workshops at world-renowned conferences including Ecofarm, Women’s Food and Agriculture Network, Sustainable Agriculture Education Association, Soil Not Oil, Northeast Organic Farmers Association, Full Circle Fund, and the National Heirloom Exposition.
-See our upcoming events here.
+MESA staff, Stewards, and global guests have also presented keynotes, panels, and workshops at world-renowned conferences including Ecofarm, Women’s Food and Agriculture Network, Sustainable Agriculture Education Association, Soil Not Oil, Northeast Organic Farmers Association, Full Circle Fund, and the National Heirloom Exposition.

 To stay informed on current and upcoming program offerings, join our mailing list!